poojadeshmukh163/Project2/README.md

     Click Next: Permissions

-✅ Custom IAM Policy (Attach this to the role)
+🔧 STEP 5: Custom IAM Policy (Attach this to the role)

 {
   "Version": "2012-10-17",